meuleman/epilogos/README.txt

     $ pip install epilogos

-Alternatively, install Epilogos directly from this Git repositority using
+Alternatively, install Epilogos directly from the Git repositority using

 .. code-block:: bash